The Herb Chambers Companies

-The Herb Chambers Companies, usually shortened to Herb Chambers, is one of the largest automotive dealership in New England and is the North America's 17th largest dealer group.
+The Herb Chambers Companies, usually shortened to Herb Chambers, is one of the largest automotive dealership in New England and is North America's 17th largest dealer group.

 Herb Chambers is headquartered in Somerville, Massachusetts and operates 60 retail car dealership locations, representing 35 different brands.
 Herb Chambers has approximately 2,400 employees and was ranked one of the "Top Places to Work" in the Boston Globe for the tenth straight year in 2018.

 History

 In 1983, after founding the largest office copier dealer in the world, A-Copy America, Herb Chambers sold the business to Ikon Office Solutions for $80 million.
 Ikon is now part of the copier manufacturer Ricoh.
 In 1984, Chambers was looking to purchase a Cadillac for personal use and while going through the process of buying the car he became so disgusted with the experience, he made an offer to purchase the dealership on the spot for $1.7 million.
 Chambers found the dealerships during the mid-1980s needed to improve customer service to sell more cars.

 After opening the first dealership in New London, Connecticut, Chambers quickly added BMW, Honda, Hyundai, Porsche, and Mercedes-Benz franchises during the next few years.

 In June 2012, Chambers began selling Lamborghini, Bentley, and Rolls-Royce brands in a showroom in Wayland, Massachusetts.
 In September 2013, Chambers acquired a Volvo dealership in Dedham, Massachusetts.
 In the fall of 2015, the organization's second Lexus dealership was opened in the town of Hingham, Massachusetts.
 In June 2016, Herb Chambers Volvo Cars (relocating the franchise from Dedham) and Herb Chambers Lincoln opened along the "Automile" in Norwood, Massachusetts with both dealerships offering coffee/snack bars in their customer lounges along with WiFi connectivity.

 Today, more than half of the Herb Chambers locations sell higher-margin luxury brands.
 All of the dealerships are within 75 miles of Boston, the sixth-wealthiest metropolitan area in the country.